Last-minute barbecue recipes

 Has the sun made a surprise appearance?
-Take to the outdoors and create a barbecue spread post haste.
-We have tips for a complete menu that skips the arduous prep and allows you more time by the grill.
+Take to the outdoors with our quick barbecue recipes.
+We have tips for a complete menu, with less prep and more time by the grill.

-The weather is as unreliable as an old box of damp firelighters festering under the sink, so a lot of us choose to fire up a barbie at the last hour.
-While searing flames are known for cooking food in quick time, often the most time-consuming aspect is preparation and ping ponging through a busy meat aisle.
+The UK weather is as unreliable as an old box of damp firelighters festering under the sink, so when the sun does emerge, be prepared to fire up the barbie.
+While searing flames are known for cooking food quickly, often the most time-consuming aspect is preparation and zooming around a busy meat aisle like a hungry pinball.
 We’ve put together some cheats and shopping hints that’ll take a skewer to your stress bubble.

-Meat really does benefit from being immersed in a marinade – a plain old chicken thigh can be elevated into something much more tender and flavoursome with the addition of some citrus, herbs and oil.
-This red citrus marinade needs only half an hour to take effect.
-The red wine quickly penetrates the meat and injects it with a deep colour, and, when coupled with citrus from orange zest and juice, tenderises and flavours in super-fast time.
+Meat really does benefit from being immersed in a marinade – a plain old chicken thigh can be elevated into something much more tender and flavoursome with the addition of citrus, herbs and oil.
+Our red citrus marinade needs only half an hour to work its magic.
+The red wine quickly penetrates the meat and injects it with a deep colour, and, when coupled with citrus from orange zest and juice, it tenderises and flavours in super-fast time.

 Whichever you choose, make sure you serve some torn, crusty bread on the side.

-If you have access to a blender, homemade houmous can be on the table in only ten minutes.
-But if you’d like to minimise the washing up, buy a couple of tubs of good ready-made houmous and spice it up with harissa, lemon and pine nuts.
+If you have access to a blender, homemade hummus can be on the table in 10 minutes or under.
+But if you’d like to minimise the washing-up, buy a couple of tubs of good ready-made hummus and spice it up with harissa, lemon and pine nuts.
 Add a garnish of chopped fresh herbs and serve with warm pitta breads.

 Chill your drinks